 4 minutes 5 seconds| A man awakes in a house to find his caregivers have been brutally murdered.
 He is in search of his "diabetic" cookies, although what he surely means is "diatetic", since there is no such thing as diabetic cookies.
 (Diatetic, in labeling years ago, used to be confused with food intended for diabetics.)
 The remainder of the piece deals with train wrecks, natural disasters, and "The Hypersurface of The Present" as conceived by mathematician Hermann Minkowski.

 This is one of my favorite compositions.
 The best time stamp shows 7/25/11 as a start date, which puts it uncomfortably close to Rapprochment, especially given the slower turnaround on later pieces.
 Logic sheds no light, but the Intro to the SWF includes a separate soundtrack, which was made 11/08/11.
-(That Intro surivives as a stand-alone SWF in the video pages.)
+(That Intro surivives as a stand-alone SWF in the animation pages.)

 Novel-in-Progress, excerpt 9| Lucien visits a sleep clinic recommended to him by his cousin, and meets with several strange occurrences: